About this course

 This dynamic and practical Documentary MA from LJMU will develop your creative storytelling and multi-media production skills.

-- Explore practical documentary making on a variety of media platforms
+- Explore documentary making via a variety of platforms and media

 - Work with award-winning documentary makers and experienced journalists

 - Undertake a placement with a professional media company

 - Attend the UK's premier documentary festival, Sheffield DockFest

 Develop the core skills required to become a successful documentary maker on this new Masters course.
 Through the exploration of practical camerawork skills, including sound recording, editing and interviewing, you will gain confidence in your craft, while the journalism modules will develop your skills in storytelling, interviewing and journalistic principles.
 You will also study and understand the laws which impact responsible journalism, including the latest media law and ethics.

 Recently, a group of MA Documentary students accompanied Prof Serge Wich and MSc Wildlife Conservation and Drone Applications students for a trip of a lifetime, to use their expertise to document a wildlife conversation trip to the jungles of Tanzania.
 Prof Wich has dedicated his career to tracking animals in the region, including how to collect data on animal behaviour and the density of animals, mapping threats to various species, and mastering complex drone data collection skills.
 Watch a short promotional film produced by the MA Documentary students